Pr0metheus094/Pong_game/README.md

     What's coming in this update:

-        -
+        -Buttons in option menu changed style(hover)
+        -Icon added for the game
+        -Main Menu background music added

     Comments and upcoming updates:

         -Add functionality to "menu" button in pause menu -Changing difficulty level(easy, medium and hard)
-        -Add best score yet info on top of the main menu(maybe) -Add sound effects
+        -Add sound effects
+            -Background music
+            -Sound when you loose
+            -Sound when paddle hits the ball
-        -Add music to main menu (and option to mute it) -Option to choose background while in game menu -Add 3 sec delay for game to start after hitting play
+        -Add music (and option to mute it)
+        -Option to choose background while in game menu -Add 3 sec delay for game to start after hitting play